Mobile broadband usage guide: what can you get for your gigabyte?

 Images can be tiny, and often have to be if used as an avatar on a social networking site or message board (perhaps only 20K).
 However, large detailed images in high quality formats can run into many megabytes.
 In a lot of cases though many images will either be compressed pictures from the web or photos that you upload or download, which are more likely to be a few MB each.

 MP3s are the most common way to digitally store music files.
 The variation comes for two reasons – the longer the song, and the better quality it is saved, the bigger it will be.
 Most clock in around 1-1.5MB per minute.
+If you download music in a lossless format such as FLAC or WAV the file sizes are significantly larger, perhaps 30-40MB per track.

 HD content will obviously use a lot more bandwidth.
 For example, Netflix HD streams can be anywhere from 1GB an hour to over 2GB an hour, so a single movie could run through the entire monthly data allowance for basic mobile broadband packages.